-- First, the participant will strike a variety of poses, attempting to make their shadows as unique as possible in order to inspire their art.

-- Second, once they have a shadow shape that they like, they will freeze.

-- Third, the shadow will be traced by the second participant.
+- First, the participant will strike a variety of poses, attempting to make their shadows as unique as possible in order to inspire their art. - Second, once they have a shadow shape that they like, they will freeze. - Third, the shadow will be traced by the second participant.

-Activity 2 Shadow Art
+Shadow Art

-Summary The participants will make fun shapes with their bodies and trace them, this activity should be repeated at different times of the year to compare sun position.
-Objectives Participants will learn about light and shadow and the sun's movement throughout the year.
-Materials Chalk, sunny day, a floor that can be marked with chalk.
-Duration 30 min
+The participants will make fun shapes with their bodies and trace them, this activity should be repeated at different times of the year to compare sun position.

+Chalk, sunny day, a floor that can be marked with chalk.